Credit Report Charge-Offs and How Long They’ll Hurt Your Credit

 Put the Debt Behind You

 First, try to resolve the debt.
 If you continue to owe money on the account, it may be sold by the first collection agency to another.
-At any point, you may be sued for the balance.
+At any point, you may be sued for the balance, up until the statue of limitations runs out.
 If you can’t pay the full amount, try to negotiate with the collection agency to pay less than the full balance to settle the debt.
 In many cases, collection agencies purchase debts at a significant discount, and they may be happy to take a smaller payment.
 If the debt collector agrees, make sure you get the collector to confirm in writing that your payment will settle the debt in full.

 Before you offer to pay, check the statute of limitations for the debt.
 Paying a debt that is outside the statute of limitations may give a debt collector more time to sue.